 John Miller

-When Officer Miller stopped next to them and told them what had happened they quickly transferred him from his vehicle to theirs and rushed him to Mercy Hospital.
+Officer Miller stopped his vehicle and informed them of the situation.
+Officers Broeseker and Anderson quickly transferred him to their patrol car and rushed him to Mercy Hospital.

-Thanks Again Billy and Carl!!
+Thanks again to Billy and Carl!

 POLICE INFORMATION

-Copies of: Your Baltimore Police Department Class Photo, Pictures of our Officers, Vehicles, Equipment, Newspaper Articles relating to our department and or officers, Old Departmental Newsletters, Lookouts, Wanted Posters, and or Brochures.
-Information on Deceased Officers and anything that may help Preserve the History and Proud Traditions of this agency.
-Please contact Retired Detective Kenny Driscoll.
+Copies of: Your Baltimore Police Department Class Photo, Pictures of our Officers, Vehicles, Equipment, Newspaper Articles relating to our department and/or officers, Old Departmental Newsletters, Lookouts, Wanted Posters, and/or Brochures.
+Information on deceased officers and anything that may help preserve the history and proud traditions of this agency.
+Please contact retired Detective Kenny Driscoll.

 NOTICE